 Strategic Plan

-Lincoln County Regional Planning Commission adopted their five-year Strategic Plan in April 2021.
 The Strategic Plan is a tool to describe the Planning Commission’s priorities and desired outcomes while continuing to illustrate the skills and value of the Regional Planning Commission as a County department.
-It provides a concrete vision for the work the LCRPC is looking to accomplish over a five-year horizon through 2026.
+It provides a concrete vision for the work the LCRPC is looking to accomplish over a five-year horizon through 2031.
+The Plan serves to guide the LCRPC to continue to be effective in creating positive change for Lincoln County towns, residents, businesses, and nonprofits.
+It assists staff in developing annual work plans, formulating budgets, and assessing progress.
 The Strategic Plan is a living document.
 Updates to the Plan are anticipated within its effective dates.
-The Plan will be presented to the LCRPC Board and County Commissioners for approval.

 Housing